ryanlintott/ShapeUp/README.md

 - - -
 # Features
 ## RectAnchor and CGRect
 Inside a SwiftUI `Shape` path method, points often have positions relative to the `rect` property.
-Existing `CGRect` parameters make this awkward and difficult to read.

-`ShapeUp` adds a subscript on `CGRect` takes a new `RectAnchor` enum will quickly create points at on of 9 anchor locations plus any `.relative` location.
+New subscripts on `CGRect` make it easy to create points at on of 9 anchor locations plus any `.relative` location using the new `RectAnchor` type.

 ```swift
 func path(in rect: CGRect) -> Path {